 An eyelid surgery procedure usually takes between 60 and 120 minutes to complete.
 It is usually done as a day case, which means patients will be able to go home the same day.
 The surgeon may perform the surgery using either a general anaesthetic or a local anaesthetic with the use of sedation.
 Once patients have chosen their BAAPS/BAPRAS surgeon, they will have a free consultation with them.
 During this consultation, the surgeon will give details about the procedure.
 They will also discuss all expectations from the surgery.
 Finally, they will give instructions on what to eat, drink and what medications to take on the day of the surgery.

-Either in the pre-operative assessment or on the day of surgery, patients will need to sign a consent form.
+Patients will need to sign a consent form either in the pre-operative assessment or on the day of surgery.
 In order to sign this, patients will need to be fully informed about all aspects of the eyelid surgery procedure.
-Therefore, the surgeon and anaesthetist will discuss the surgery and it’s potential risks and complications.
+Therefore, the surgeon and anaesthetist will discuss the surgery and its potential risks and complications.
 It is important that patients ask any questions that they may have.
 Next, the surgeon will examine and draw some lines on the treatment area.

 On the day of surgery, patients will meet the anaesthetist and be taken to the operating theatre.
 The anaesthetist will then deliver an anaesthetic.
 This may be a general anaesthetic where the patient goes to sleep and wakes up after the surgery.
 This may leave them feeling groggy for a couple of hours post-op but will wear off.
-Alternatively, a local anaesthetic which numbs the treatment area with some sedation so patients feel relaxed may be used.
+Alternatively, a local anaesthetic that numbs the treatment area with some sedation, so patients feel relaxed, may be used.

 Once asleep, the surgeon will clean and drape the treatment area.
 This is to ensure the treatment area is sterile and to reduce the risk of infection.
-According to what the patient's desires are, the surgeon will correct the upper or lower eyelids or both.
+According to the patient's desires, the surgeon will correct the upper or lower eyelids or combine the two.
 The location of the incision will depend on which part of the eyelid the patient is unhappy with.
 Therefore, the surgeon may use two different incisions in this procedure.